The64thGamer/cheeseepedia/content/2uwjkreuoxun5qaz/content.md

 ## Trivia:

-- The footage for 'Good Lovin'' is replaced with reused footage from {{< wiki-link "Planes, Trains, And Automobiles" >}}.
+- The footage for 'Good Lovin'' is replaced with reused footage from [Planes, Trains, And Automobiles].
 - This release of the show replaces 'Groove Is In The Heart' and 'The Motown Song' with 'Train Ride' and 'Twinkle Twinkle'.
 Another 1 Minute Countdown was also added.